-5 Ways You’re Holding Back Your Apple Computer And How You Can Fix It
+5 Ways You’re Holding Back Your Slow Running Mac And How You Can Fix It

 There’s nothing worse than waiting on your computer.
 A sluggish computer can delay important deadlines or cause a lot of frustration.
-There are dozens of reasons your computer might be slowing down, some of these reasons are unique to Mac computers or laptops.
+There are dozens of reasons you have a slow running Mac, some of these reasons are unique to Apple computers or laptops.

 Apple computers are famous for lasting long.
 The average life expectancy of a laptop is 5 years.
 But when you hold onto a computer for any amount of time, it’s bound to start experiencing issues.